TusharCSE35/Interview_Preparation/OOP/README.md

 <a href="#top1">Go to top &#8593;</a>

 ## 7. <a id="7">What is the difference between private, protected, and public access specifiers?</a>
-**answer:-** In C++, access specifiers are used to control the accessibility of class members (data members and member functions) from outside the class.
+**Answer:-** In C++, access specifiers are used to control the accessibility of class members (data members and member functions) from outside the class.
 The three access specifiers are: `private`, `protected`, and `public`.
 Here's an explanation of each specifier and its significance:

 1. Private:
    - Members declared as `private` are accessible only within the class where they are declared.
 They are not accessible from outside the class, including derived classes.